 Nutrition

 Another common mood disorder is bipolar disorder, which causes extreme shifts in mood, energy level, and concentration.
-Individuals swing between manic episodes (high energy, euphoric feelings) and depressive episodes (low energy, feelings of despair).

-There are three types of bipolar disorder:
+There are 3 types of bipolar disorder:

 Bipolar I disorder is defined by manic episodes lasting at least a week and depressive episodes lasting at least two weeks.